College of Agricultural, Life, and Physical Sciences

 The College of Agricultural, Life, and Physical Sciences provides a diverse offering of programs ranging from physical and life sciences to agribusiness economics.
 The college prides itself in delivering experiential opportunities for its students.
 Whether those opportunities are on its 2000 acre working farm or in one of its many well equipped research laboratories, they are the hands-on learning experiences necessary to ensure our students a more successful career path.

-The College of Agricultural, Life, and Physical Sciences offers the following undergraduate degrees, minors and certificates in four schools and one department.
+The College of Agricultural, Life, and Physical Sciences offers the following undergraduate degrees, minors and certificates in six schools.

 School of Agricultural Sciences